dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 * TXI (USART Transmit Interrupt) - write TXREG
 * UERR

 For these special cases no code is included in the interrupt variable signaled function to clear the flag bit since it wouldn't accomplish anything.
-Instead the programmer **must** include code in the interrupt process after the await interrupt call that has the effect of clearing the interrupt flag.  <b>*Failure to do so will cause the program to hang!*</b>
+Instead the programmer **must** include code in the interrupt process after the await interrupt call that has the effect of clearing the interrupt flag.
+Clearing the interrupt flag **must** be done before either the next await interrupt statement and before any monitor calls.  <b>*Failure to do so will cause the program to hang!*</b>

 # EEPROM Support